 You do not have to be a professional teacher to get involved, though some skills are highly prized; you simply need an open heart and a desire to improve the individual understanding of children and the world in general.

 Get some friends together or organize a group from your school and embark on this incredible adventure!
-Discounts are offered on any group of 5+ participants on Madagascar volunteering program.
+Discounts are offered on any group of 5+ participants on Madagascar Teaching Volunteer Program.

 Please contact us for more information about our long-term volunteering program in Madagascar.
 We will guide you on the best times of the year, what to pack, and what extra health precautions to keep in mind and all logistics.